Rhea Giffard PGDipSup, PGDipCBT, MBACP Accred, BSc (Hons) Psychology Degree

 I am a qualified and accredited CBT counsellor, working with couples, adults, young people and children.
+Many counsellors say that they practice CBT, but very few are actually qualified to.

 What is CBT?

-I am qualified as a CBT counsellor.
 CBT stands for Cognitive Behavioural Therapy.
 This is the type of counselling offered via GP's on the NHS, because clients can feel better quite quickly (on average 6 sessions) and it is therefore cost effective.
 Studies show that CBT is as effective, if not more effective, than taking medication alone.

 In counselling, we will look at what problems you are having in the here and now, where they have come from and how to tackle the problems they are causing so that your future can be happier.
 We look at your thoughts and behaviour and how they are affecting your feelings.
 We will set goals for counselling, looking at what you hope to achieve and together find a way to achieve them in a confidential environment.
 It is a collaborative relationship, where together we can explore what is affecting you and find a way to work through the problems.